The back story

 The litter-scale sat and waited.

-Dressed in yellow isolation gowns, we lined up on both sides of the bed and listened, each of us reaching out to touch him through our rubber-gloved hands.
+Dressed in yellow isolation gowns, we lined up on both sides of the bed and listened, each of us reaching out to touch him through rubber-gloved hands.
 Behind those monotonous green masks, we tried unsuccessfully to swallow away the lumps in our throats as she took his hand in both of hers.

-And that same day at a conference concerning his hospital care, his surgeon had told us, “This past year has literally been hell on earth for Herman.”
+That same day at a conference concerning his hospital care, his surgeon had told us, “This past year has literally been hell on earth for Herman.”

 No one moved as she sang.